selfcustody/krux/docs/getting-started/features/KEF_Specifications.md

 The Cipher PayLoad `cpl` structure varies by version.

-## 4. KEF Versions - Details
+## 5. KEF Versions - Details

-KEF Envelope details for currently available versions are below.
-Each section begins with a pre-formated `self-doc` text built from the reference implementation's test-suite (using KEF `VERSION` constants as KEF's rule-set).
-The rich-formatted text which follows was initially AI-generated -- prompted with the `self-doc` text, then subsequently currated and edited by hand.
+Details for currently-available versions of KEF are below.
+Each section begins with a pre-formatted `self-doc` text, built from the reference implementation's test-suite (using KEF `VERSION` constants as KEF's rule-set).
+The rich-formatted text which follows was initially AI-generated -- prompted with the `self-doc` text, then subsequently curated and edited by hand.

 ### Version 0: "AES-ECB v1"